ExpressionEngine Docs

 Note: Template partials may not be nested inside other Template partials.

-Template partials can be considered to actually be part of the template that they are used on, with their expanded contents parsed simultaneous to other tags and variables on the template.
-Embedded templates are separate templates, with their own preferences (caching, PHP parsing, access, etc.), and are parsed individually.
-Put another way, embedded templates are not included in the parent template, but rather added to them after the fact, using a separate query and full page parsing resources for each template.
+Embedded templates are more like sub-templates, with their own preferences (caching, PHP parsing, access, etc.).
+Embedded templates are processed individually after most of the calling template’s parsing has happened.
+Put another way, embedded templates are not included in the parent template, but rather added to them after the parent template is mostly built, using a separate set of queries and using full page-parsing resources for each embedded template.

 Multiple Site Manager